-In the first case, cap or remove the IV, give 4 to 8 mg p.o. of ondansetron and send the patient home.
+In the first case, cap or remove the IV, give 4 to 8 mg of ondansetron p.o., demonstrate that the patient can take food or drink without causing a relapse of nausea and send the patient home.
 In the second and third cases, termination has failed and there is no way to give relief other than to sedate the patient.
 The brain, not the GI tract, is the origin of cyclic vomiting and sleep stops such vomiting.
 It also makes patients unaware of their nausea, giving them an escape from what would otherwise be relentless misery.
 Preferred sedative drugs are non-addictive and non-emetogenic.
-Chlorpromazine combined with diphenhydramine usually work well: mix chlorpromazine (0.5 - 1 mg/Kg/dose) with diphenhydramine (0.5 - 1 mg/Kg/dose) in 50 cc of normal saline and infuse over 15 minutes.
-This combination of sedatives should be repeated as needed for wakefulness with nausea, as often as q 3-4 hours for as long as the episode lasts.
-DO NOT USE CHLORPROMAZINE UNTIL HYPOVOLEMIA HAS BEEN CORRECTED to avoid hypotension.
+Chlorpromazine combined with diphenhydramine work well: mix chlorpromazine (0.5 - 1 mg/Kg/dose) with diphenhydramine (0.5 - 1 mg/Kg/dose) in 50 cc of normal saline and infuse over 15 minutes.
+This combination of sedatives should be repeated as needed for wakefulness with nausea, as often as q 3 hours, for as long as the episode lasts.
+Sedation may be needed for several days, depending on the length of the patient's episodes and his/her responses to sedation.
+(Never give Thorazine & Benadryl if the patient is hypotensive or while the patient is sleeping soundly.)
+Close observation allows for prompt re-administration of the sedative infusion as soon as the patient wakes up in distress.